-Discussion Board participation consists of 25% of your final grade.
-You will be broken up into discussion groups to facilitate ease of participation, thus the discussion will not be course wide.
+https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx procession Board Policies: Discussion Board participation consists of 20% of your final grade.
+You will be randomly organized into discussion groups to facilitate ease of participation, thus the discussion will not be course wide.
 There are two parts to participating in the discussion boards each week.
 You are required to write an initial discussion board post based on the instructions for that particular module discussion.
 You then must reply to at least one of your classmate's posts (you are more than welcome to reply to more!).
 All posts and replies must be original material; plagiarism will not be tolerated.
-Initial discussion posts are due by 11:59pm ET on Friday each week.
-And discussion replies are due by 11:59pm ET on Sundays each week.
-There will be a total of 15 graded discussion boards.
+Initial discussion posts are due by 11:59pm ET on Wednesdays each week.
+And discussion replies are due by 11:59pm ET on Thursdays each week (with the exception of Week 1 see schedule).
+There will be a total of 16 graded discussion boards.
 Both posts and replies must be at least 150 words in length (200 words maximum).
 Please be succinct and always respectful.
 You will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for discussion boards is posted in e-Learning.

-QUIZ POLICIES:

-Quizzes also comprise 20% of your final grade.
-Students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET on Fridays (unless otherwise noted on the course schedule).
+QUIZ POLICY: Quizzes also comprise 25% of your final grade.
+Students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET on Mondays (with the exception of Memorial Day see schedule).
 If an approved excused absence is not provided, students should expect to receive a zero (0) for the quiz.
 If you have a question about a quiz prior to the due date, please use the Course Question discussion board link, or communicate with the instructor or TA no less than 72 hours before the deadline.

 When quizzes are made available, you may begin them at any time, but you will need to complete them within one hour (1 hour).
-Please allow enough time to take the quiz in one sitting, as you will not be able to stop and come back to it.
-All quizzes will have 25 questions.
+Please allow enough time to take the quiz in one sitting, as you will not beable to stop and come back to it.
+Quizzes have 15 to 25 questions.
+(1 point/question).
 Quiz content will be taken from the Scarre and Fagan textbook and additional readings unless otherwise noted.
 Lastly, note that for each quiz we are looking for the best possible answer and reading the text and assigned readings is the BEST way to succeed on the quizzes.

-WRITING ASSIGNMENT POLICY:

-Short written assignments consist of 25% of your final grade.
-Unless noted otherwise, writing assignments close at 11:59 pm ET on Sundays.
+WRITING ASSIGNMENT POLICY: Short written assignments consist of 25% of your final grade.
+Unless noted otherwise, writing assignments close at 11:59 pm ET on Mondays (with the exception of Memorial Day see schedule).
 Please leave yourself enough time to complete the assignment and turn it in on time, technical issues do not excuse a tardy assignment.
 All assignments may be discussed with your instructor and/or TA before the due date.

-Written assignments consist of 500-word essays, there will be five (5) required essays assigned throughout the semester, with the final writing assignment (module 13 WA) acting as an optional extra credit writing assignment.
+Written assignments consist of 500-word essays, there will be five (5) of these essays assigned throughout the semester, plus one extra credit writing assignment (Module 14 WA).
 If you do not complete the extra credit assignment, your grade will be reflected as earned with the five (5) standard assignments.
 Please refer to specific assignment details for further information.
 Assignments will be based on comparing and contrasting ideas presented in the lectures and course readings.
 Again, you will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for each assignment and the extra credit assignment is given in full detail in e- Learning.